yourealwaysbe/js-osm/README.md

 Notes
 =====

-PBF parsing is courtesy of [osm-read](https://github.com/marook/osm-read).
+OSM PBF and XML parsing is courtesy of [osm-read](https://github.com/marook/osm-read).
 Large PBF files will choke at the moment.

 Screenshots